We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Why it works: Helvetica is one of the most ubiquitous and recognizable fonts in the world—but Helvetica Neue is having its own moment in the spotlight.
 Having the same clean and modern characteristics of its namesake, Helvetica Neue can communicate a familiar-yet-different appeal—an upgrade on something that already has universal appeal.

-Why it works for print: With a whopping total of 51 different character weights, Helvetica Neue is an extremely versatile font for those in need of a few options while maintaining a sense of consistency.
+Why it works for print: If you’re looking for business card font ideas, the diversity of the font family should be an important factor.
+With a whopping total of 51 different character weights, Helvetica Neue is an extremely versatile font for those in need of a few options while maintaining a sense of consistency.
 While the bolder weights will appear loud and clear on a printed page, counterbalancing with a light or oblique type treatment will bring a sense of harmony to your business card layouts.

 Why it works: Modeled after the iconic Futura font, Avenir is a welcome evolution of the clean, modern appeal of its predecessor.
 Avenir is a crowd-pleaser, with refined curves and inviting, yet sophisticated nature—perfect for font and logo pairings.